cloudfleet/presskit/README.md

 usage simple & secure.
 A subscription to these services supports CloudFleet development and provides the user:

-- custom domain registration and prolonging
+- custom domain registration and renewal
 - software upgrades & security patches
 - Pagekite public frontend for global access to your Blimp
 - zero-knowledge backups - automatic incremental encrypted backups